 Film Review: Les Glaneurs et la Glaneuse

-As an aspiring documentarian, I am impressed by not only the unique perspective Varda’s film took on issues of marginalization and poverty, but also by the way that she handles herself as a journalist and as a human being.
+The passion of the subjects’ stories transcended the language barrier.
+Varda demonstrates a keen sense of empathy when speaking to the “gleaners,” asking them questions, but truly listening and responding to them.
 The documentary is a poetic call-to-action that highlights the humanity of the people that rely on the discarded materials of others – be it food to live, art to inspire, or souvenirs to remember.
 Varda essentially immerses herself into the gleaning community, getting her hands dirty while exposing the harsh realities of the topic.
-This is a poignant yet inspiring film that highlights the other side of food insecurity, immigration, and marginalization – the side that is imbued with tradition, dedication, and a thirst to repurpose.
-Essentially, Les Glaneurs et la Glaneuse is a documentary that asks why we throw away what we do and what it means to repurpose waste while providing a podium for gleaners to tell their stories.
-In part, Varda suggests that we all, in one way or another, have likely gleaned before and thus, should have empathy for the subjects of the documentary.
+This is a poignant and inspiring film that highlights the other side of food insecurity, immigration, and marginalization – the side that is imbued with tradition, dedication, and a thirst to repurpose.

 Next